-Christiane Wagner (Germany) has been a visiting research professor at the University of São Paulo (USP) since 2019 and has developed research at the Contemporary Art Museum of the University of São Paulo (MAC USP) 2020-2021.
+Christiane Wagner is a visiting research professor at the University of São Paulo (USP), Contemporary Art Museum (MAC USP).
 In addition, she was a visiting research professor of aesthetics and science of communication at UNICAMP (Fellowship CAPES 2014–2018, qualification for a professorship, Habilitation, venia legendi).
 Both universities (USP and UNICAMP) are ranked as the best universities in Latin America.
 She began her higher education in Frankfurt am Main, then pursued her professional and academic career in São Paulo, maintaining a connection between Europe and the Americas.
 In 2014, she was awarded a doctoral degree1 in Germany in the science of art and aesthetics (Promotion recognized by the Hessian Ministry of Science and Art).
 She has a Ph.D. in the science of art and aesthetics with highest honors from Université Paris 1 Panthéon-Sorbonne (mention très honorable/sehr gut mit Auszeichnung/summa cum laude), a Ph.D. in design and architecture (with highest honors), and a master’s degree in science of communication (with highest honors) from the University of São Paulo.
 Her dissertations for her USP master’s degree, USP design and architecture Ph.D., and Sorbonne aesthetics and science of art Ph.D. were each nominated for publications in book form by the respective examining boards.
 Also, she holds qualification training (formation des enseignants) in the history of art, art education, and digital art development, sciences, and technology from the French Ministry of Education and the Institut National d’Histoire de l’Art (INHA).
 Upon her graduation, she attended the Academy of Visual Arts in Frankfurt, and later, in São Paulo, she majored in industrial design (bachelor’s degree with first-class honors, 2003) at the Fine Arts University Center.
 In Berlin, she was awarded the Art Campaign Award, Neumann & Müller, 2006.
 Since then, she has developed her professional activities across Europe, Latin America, and North America.

 Her research lines concentrate on cultural, media, and image studies, as well as the interface of architecture, film, art, design, digital media, global visual media concerning international politics, postcolonial aesthetics, environmental, and urbanization issues.
 She has given lectures and participated in panel discussions as a visiting professor, an invited lecturer, or a researcher at Staatliche Akademie der Bildenden Künste Stuttgart, Germany; L’École des Arts de la Sorbonne – Université Paris 1 Panthéon-Sorbonne; Universität Wien; School of Communication and Arts – University of São Paulo (USP); Institute of Arts – UNICAMP; Contemporary Art Museum of the University of São Paulo (MAC USP); The City University of New York (CUNY); Institut für Kunstgeschichte, FAU-Friedrich Alexander Universität, Erlangen-Nürnberg; New York City College of Technology (City Tech); University of Hertfordshire, London, and in many international conferences.